ananya-mohanty/Farm-Bills/README.md

 # Farm-Bills

-This is a website built for users to manage employees, farm workers, equipments, daily expenditures and property.
+This is a personal project, however, the website is made for users to manage employees, farm workers, equipments, daily expenditures and property.

 Used: mongodb, express and node.js